Tomiki Aikido

 Competitions

 Huddersfield Tomiki Aikido Club is a member of the British Aikido Association and follows the BAA Grading Syllabus.
-Club members can take part in the various Junior, Cadet and Senior competitions organised by the:
+Club members can take part in the Junior, Youth, Cadet and Senior competitions organised by the: